aliclark/the_wooden_sword/Evolved Existence Programming.md

 How much storage capacity is in the conscious experience?

 How much is in unconscious existence (not encoded as state in the physical brain, but in formlessness)?
+I currently assume it would be evolutionarily inefficient, but who knows.

 ## [Discussions](https://github.com/aliclark/the_wooden_sword/discussions) welcome!